What is a Macro Virus: Symptoms, Examples, and Prevention

-What are some examples of a macro virus?
+What are some macro virus examples?

 In 1999, the Melissa virus spread via an infected Word document through email.
 The email contained the message:

-“Here is the document you asked for … don't show anyone else ;-).".
+“Here is the document you asked for … don't show anyone else ;-).”

 When the user opened the document they would see the familiar dialogue box inviting them to enable the document’s macros.
-Doing so infected the user’s computer with malware, allowing hackers to access the user’s browser history, monitor webcams, steal passwords and encryption keys.
+Doing so infected the user’s computer with malware, allowing hackers to access the user’s browser history, monitor webcams, and steal passwords and encryption keys.

-Other things to look out for are:
+Here are some other macro virus symptoms to look out for are:

-- Your computer running slower than usual
+- Your computer is running slower than usual

 - Strange changes being made to your documents